 Non-functional testing is the testing of software application for its non-functional requirements i.e., the way the system operates, rather than the way the system behaves

 Non-functional testing is designed to assess a system’s readiness using non-functional factors never addressed by functional testing.
-Checking how many individuals can simultaneously login into software is an example of a non-functional test.
+Checking how many individuals can simultaneously log into software is an example of a non-functional test.
 Non-functional tests are just as important as functional testing and impact customer satisfaction.

 To consider any application a reliable one, we must check if the application is running smoothly with speed and efficiency, this will assure client and user satisfaction.
-To achieve that level of quality, a group of non-functional testing methods was established to cover all areas of performance indicators, these methods are mainly designed in a way that makes it difficult for manual testing and instead mostly relies on automated testing tools.
+To achieve that level of quality, a group of non-functional testing methods was established to cover all areas of performance indicators, these methods are mainly designed in a way that makes it difficult for manual testing and instead mostly rely on automated testing tools.

 Types of Non-functional Testing:

 Load testing – It is the process of assessing the behavior of a system in a simulated environment under predicted conditions (various numbers of users).